semaphoreci/docs/docs/reference/semaphore-changelog.md

 Based on user feedback UI was updated to make the navigation even more intuitive.
 Some of the changes that were introduced:

-- Top right page menu links have been redesign as tabs.
+- Top right page menu links have been redesigned as tabs.
 - New breadcrumbs will always be present on the page.
 - Several new visual queues have been introduced to draw attention to active elements.
 - Updated fonts and icons make it easier to find key information on the page.